-Hawke’s Bay Regional Council is reviewing the Navigation Safety Bylaw that applies to coastal and some river areas.
-The bylaw covers boating safety, lifejacket rules, navigation infrastructure, and maps of activity zones (such as boat ramps and swimming zones).
+Hawke’s Bay Regional Council has reviewed the Navigation Safety Bylaw 2018 that applies to coastal and some river areas.
+The bylaw covers boating safety, life jacket rules, navigation infrastructure, and maps of activity zones (such as boat ramps and swimming zones).

 The Harbourmaster's Role